Close call with resident’s card, The Netherlands and on the road again

 Winging our way to Amsterdam

-Fortunately the following day was the weekend and Pieter and Hannah decided to take us to Kasteel (Castle) Duivenvoorde just a short drive away from where they live in Pijnacker, near Delft.
+Fortunately the following day was the weekend and Pieter and Hannah decided to take us to (Castle) Duivenvoorde just a short drive away from where they live in Pijnacker, near Delft.

 Kasteel Duivenvoorde is only a short drive from where Hannah and Pieter live